thegrumpys/odop/docs/Help/htt.md

 This topic covers a few points that may allow a better user experience with the ODOP software.

+**Use File : Save As** and **File : Save**
+A design investigation may evolve through a sequence of preliminary or candidate designs.
+As each candidate design is established, it can be marked with a **File : Properties** comment and saved into the design library with **File : Save As**.
+In particular, it may be desirable to save the current design before selecting a new standard size or catalog item.

 **Side-by-Side comparison of designs**
 Depending on available screen size, it may be possible to open two browser sessions with an ODOP design session in each.